ejpedersen/grat_rep1/README.md

 *In JATOS*

-1. Create a 'New Study' and call it 'grat_rep1'.
+1. Download gratitude_experiment.zip from GitHub (under jatos_structure) and Import in JATOS.

 * This will create a folder within `study_assets_root` called `grat_rep1`.

-2. Delete the folder created by JATOS.
+2. Delete the entire folder created by JATOS.

 *In ATOM*